 McKinsey 7-S model

 This model helps when executing strategy.
 It helps understand the tangible and intangible factors which can affect the implementation of strategy.
-This technique is covered in detail on the BCS business analyst courses.
+Learn this technique in detail on a BCS Business Analyst course.

 McKinsey’s model supposes that an organisation is made up of 7 components.
 Four of these are known as ‘hard’ components, and three are known as ‘soft’ components.
 They are:

 When implementing strategy, all seven components are inter-linked.
 The business analyst can consider these components as levers to be pulled.
 When one component is moved, all the others will be affected.

 In the 7-S model, the connections between components are as important as the components themselves.
 For example, the strategy itself will be flawed if there is a disconnect between the style of management adopted, and the shared values of the organisation.